My knees went weak and I sagged to the loveseat, but I didn't feel faint.

 "Minimal.
 We extinguished the fire with a 1-inch line.
 Mostly you have sooty water in and around the fireplace in the great room, and on the third floor.
 There's minor water damage elsewhere, and we did have to chop out some wood paneling on the third floor to make sure the fire was out.
 The chimney sustained the most actual damage.
 Follow me."

-He led us up the two flights of stairs to Katy’s living space.
-Two powerful motor-operated exhaust fans were venting the space, and I could see small puddles of water on the floor, and the five-by-five foot hole chopped in the paneling, revealing the brick chimney behind it.
+He led us up the two flights of stairs to Katy's living space.
+Two powerful motor-operated exhaust fans were venting the space, and I could see small puddles of water on the floor, and the five-by-five-foot hole chopped in the paneling, revealing the brick chimney behind it.
 Several of the bricks were badly blackened, and there were a few missing.
-As the Fire Marshal moved his flashlight beacon, I could see smoke damage on the ceiling and upper walls, and of course there was a strong smell of smoke, even with the two exhaust fans.
+As the Fire Marshal moved his flashlight beacon, I could see smoke damage on the ceiling and upper walls, and, of course, there was a strong smell of smoke, even with the two exhaust fans.

 "How did it start?"
 I asked.